Reimagine.Rebuild

 We’ve all heard the horror stories of renovation projects blowing out by months and even years, but any quality builder should be able to offer a guaranteed timeframe for a knockdown rebuild, so there are no nasty surprises.
 At Rawson Homes, we confirm the build time at the tender stage, which means that once construction starts, we can deliver single-storey homes from 33 weeks and double-story homes from 43 weeks.

-We also Build better, together, by offering three great ways to make sure you get the home you want in a way that works for you:
+We also Build It Better, Together, by offering three great ways to make sure you get the home you want in a way that works for you:

 If this sounds like a lot to take in, don’t worry.
 Rawson Homes are the knockdown rebuild experts and can provide expert advice every step of the way.
 To find out more about knockdown rebuild, visit Rawson Homes’ knockdown rebuild guide or call 1300 223 345.